openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 ### API Extensions

 #### Opt-in Mechanism
-This proposal introduces a new CR in the MCO operator API, `ManagedBootImages` which encloses an array of `MachineManager` objects.
+This proposal introduces a new field in the MCO operator API, `ManagedBootImages` which encloses an array of `MachineManager` objects.
 A `MachineManager` object contains the resource type of the machine management object that is being opted-in, the API group of that object and a union discriminant object of the type `MachineManagerSelector`.
-This object `MachineManagerSelector` encloses:
+This object `MachineManagerSelector` contains:

-- The union discriminator, `Mode`, can be set to three values : All, Partial and None.
+- The union discriminator, `Mode`, can be set to two values : All and Partial.
 - Partial: This is a label selector that will be used by users to opt-in a custom selection of machine resources.
 When the Mode is set to Partial mode, all machinesets in the selector list would be considered enrolled for updates.
 For all other values of Mode, this selector does not exist.

 ```
 type ManagedBootImages struct {
-	// machineManagers is an array of machineManager objects.
-	// The MCO will watch for changes to this list and register/de-register machine management resources from boot image updates.
+	// machineManagers can be used to register machine management resources for boot image updates.
+The Machine Config Operator
-	// An entry in this list consists of the resource type, the API group that the resource belongs to and a selection filter
-	// on the resources.
-	//
-	// Warning: Only one entry is permitted per unique pair of resource/API group.
-The label selector provided within MachineManager
+	// will watch for changes to this list.
+Only one entry is permitted per type of machine management resource.
-	// can be used for further customization if required.
-	//
 	// +optional
 	// +listType=map
 	// +listMapKey=resource